blckwhttt/hello-its-me/README.md

-# 👋 Hello, it's me!
+# 👋 Twine!
 (Frontend)

-Welcome to the frontend repository of **Hello, it's me** — a next-generation messenger built primarily for gamers who value quality, speed, and freedom.
+Welcome to the frontend repository of **Twine** — a next-generation messenger built primarily for gamers who value quality, speed, and freedom.

 We are building a space where communication is crystal clear, completely free, and void of harsh restrictions.
 No paywalls for higher bitrate, no artificial limits — just you and your squad.